Lackadaisy (film): Plot

 In a feline-populated St. Louis, during Prohibition in 1927, bootlegger Roark "Rocky" Rickaby performs his violin while reciting his poetic memoir to the Mississippi River.
 After finishing his recital, Rocky joins up with his cousin Calvin "Freckle" McMurray and their close friend Ivy Pepper to dig up a coffin loaded with whisky from one of their suppliers.
 Just as they load the bottles into their car, they are ambushed by the rival Marigold gang consisting of former Lackadaisy member Mordecai Heller and the Cajun Savoy siblings: Nicodeme (Nico) and Serafine.
 In the ensuing chase, Freckle disables Marigold's car with his Tommy gun, and Mordecai forces them off the road and into the Sable mining quarry.

 As Rocky runs off, Ivy is left to repair the car while Freckle holds off Mordecai.
-Nicodeme and Serafine on the other hand attack Ivy and the car.
-Rushing to aide Ivy, Freckle loses his cover and Mordecai is able to land a shot.
-Rocky wanders the quarry and manages to rig a steam shovel into driving itself while he maniacally hurls dynamite to drive the Marigold gang away.
-With an explosion, he stops Mordecai who was about to shoot Freckle.
+Nicodeme and Serafine, on the other hand, attack Ivy and the car.
+Rushing to aid Ivy, Freckle loses his cover, and Mordecai is able to land a shot.
+Rocky wanders the quarry and manages to rig a steam shovel to drive itself while he maniacally hurls dynamite to drive the Marigold gang away.
+With an explosion, he stops Mordecai, who was about to shoot Freckle.
 Rocky also gives Ivy time to repair the car.
 Rocky accidentally causes a flood by destroying a water tower.
 While the trio escapes, Mordecai aims his gun at the group, but decides not to fire after seeing Ivy as she drives.

-At the Lackadaisy speakeasy, the owner Mitzi May expresses her laments to the portrait of her deceased husband Atlas as she recalls how big their business used to be.
+At the Lackadaisy speakeasy, the owner, Mitzi May, expresses her laments to the portrait of her deceased husband, Atlas, as she recalls how big their business used to be.
 She meets with her employees and her guest, Sedgewick "Wick" Sable, the owner of the quarry.
 She asks him for financial help, though he politely refuses to maintain his public image to the community.
 Rocky, Freckle, and Ivy return with only three bottles intact from the fight.
-Mitzi expresses displeasure with the short amount recovered, and states she is happy they came back safely.
-Rocky and fellow musician Dorian "Zib" Zibowski, play music while Ivy teaches a dance to Freckle, during which Mitzi reminisces about how thriving the club was in Atlas' time.
+Mitzi expresses displeasure with the short amount recovered and states she is happy they came back safely.
+Rocky and fellow musician Dorian "Zib" Zibowski play music with the band on stage.
+Ivy teaches a dance to Freckle, during which Mitzi reminisces about how thriving the club was in Atlas's time.

-Mordecai calls his superior Asa Sweet, and reports his and the Savoys' failure to recover the supply, and that one of their suppliers has crossed them to sell to Lackadaisy.
+Mordecai calls his superior, Asa Sweet, and reports his and the Savoys' failure to recover the supply, and that one of their suppliers has crossed them to sell to Lackadaisy.
 Sweet suggests that they may need to tie up this loose end before the government catches wind of their operation.